Jacob-Zim/To-Do-List/README.md

 # To-Do-List
-A simple to do list maker written in Java
+A simple to do list maker written in Java using Swing